 Integrations were built to various other business systems, so that use the CRM to do everything that previously required up to 10other systems.

-There are several customer journeys in play that are being constantly optimised as the team close the loop with sales.
-Through testing and iterations, also able to constantly enhance marketing performance.
+There are several customer journeys in play that are being constantly optimised as the team closes the loop with sales.
+Through testing and iterations, also being able to constantly enhance marketing performance.

 A growing physiotherapy franchise in Australia had an extensive database of current and past patients that they were not making the most of.